jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-bind.md

 # No `.bind()` or Arrow Functions in JSX Props (react/jsx-no-bind)

 A `bind` call or [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in a JSX prop will create a brand new function on every single render.
 This is bad for performance, as it will result in the garbage collector being invoked way more than is necessary.
+It may also cause unnecessary re-renders if a brand new function is passed as a prop to a component that uses reference equality check on the prop to determine if it should update.

 ## Rule Details